Posted by Travel Admin

 - You are sitting on a train from the airport to downtown Amsterdam.
 You have all of your bags in sight and carry your laptop bag on your lap to keep it safe.
 Suddenly, a group of young boys enter the train car, make a commotion, grab your laptop bag along with a few other passengers’ bags and run.

 Solution: Your laptop is not only valuable because of the price you paid for it; it is valuable because of the content it stores.
-When traveling by train, keep your laptop safe in a bag like the CentroSafe Laptop Backpack.
-This particular bag offers a snatch-proof and slash-proof strap with built in lock, so you can anchor the bag to a secure fixture, plus tamper-proof lockable zippers.
+When traveling by train, keep your laptop safe in a theft proof bag or backpack.
+Many of these bags offers a snatch-proof and slash-proof straps with built in locks, so they can be anchored to a secure fixture, plus tamper-proof lockable zippers.

 - On a train, a man accidentally drops money on the floor.
 You bend down to help pick up the money and return it to the owner and his partner takes off with your camera bag.

 - You had to check out of your hotel at 11 a.m., but your plane does not depart until 5 p.m.
 For convenience sake, you decide to lock your luggage in the lockers at the main train station.
-You examine the automat to figure out how the system works and a man notices you and walks over offering assistance.
+You examine the automatic lockers to figure out how the system works and a man notices you and walks over offering assistance.
 You finally have your bag secure in the storage locker and leave the station to take a final canal cruise.
 You reach for your wallet to pay and realize that the man somehow stole all of your Euros.
+Another scam that occurs here is the man already had a key to an empty locker in his hand and when he helped you he switched the key to your locker with the one that was empty.
+After you walk away from the locker, the thief comes back and removes your property.

 - The ticket machines can be confusing for first-time users.
 A man offers to help you purchase a ticket using the machine and once you have your ticket, the man asks you for money.